-A break from dating does it really mean to give up ?
+A break from dating doesn’t mean giving up

 It’s okay to take a break